buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_4_Call_Deployed_Contract.md

 Look at you, already half way down here!
 Let's move back to our Smart Contract.

-When you compile your smart contract, the compiler spits out a bunch of files needed so the Blockchain can actually read the code you wrote.
-You can find these files in the `artificats` folder located in the root of your Solodity project.
+When you compile your smart contract, the compiler spits out a bunch of files needed that lets you interact with the contract.
+You can find these files in the `artificats` folder located in the root of your Solidity project.

 Now, you are looking for the ABI content right?
 This is going to be given to you in a fancy JSON file under: